xwgong01/xwgong01.github.io/_pages/about.md

 #### Research Interest

-I am now an undergraduate student in the fourth year.
+I am now a fourth-year undergraduate student.
 My research interests are in particle acceleration theories in plasma, their astrophysical application, and modeling with multi-messenger observations.
 These research topics may help answer the mystery of cosmic ray origin.